What Differences Reveal

 5 0 1 15 25 10 1

 The method was still in active use well into the 20th century.
 The Handbook of Mathematical Functions (Abramowitz and Stegun, 1964) includes extensive difference tables for standard functions, and its introduction describes differencing as the primary method for verifying table accuracy.
-The British Nautical Almanac Office employed human "computers" who differenced tables by hand until the 1950s.
+The British Nautical Almanac Office employed human “computers” who differenced tables by hand until the 1950s (Croarken, 199013).

-The connection to error detection is worth emphasizing.
-A single transcription error in a table entry produces a localized spike in the difference table---the error propagates through subsequent differences but with a characteristic signature (binomial coefficients with alternating signs).
-An experienced table-maker could spot and localize an error by inspecting the difference columns, a technique that predates modern error-correcting codes by two centuries.
+A single transcription error in a table entry produces a localized spike in the difference table – the error propagates through subsequent differences but with a characteristic signature (binomial coefficients with alternating signs).
+An experienced table-maker could spot and localize an error by inspecting the difference columns, a technique that predates error-correcting codes by two centuries.

 The most immediate application: if you encounter a sequence and want to know whether a polynomial generates it, compute the difference table.
-If the $k$ -th row is constant, the sequence is a polynomial of degree $k$ and Newton's formula gives you the closed form immediately.
+If the kk-th row is constant, the sequence is a polynomial of degree kk and Newton’s formula gives you the closed form immediately.

 This is not limited to pure mathematics.
 Physical quantities that depend polynomially on a parameter (projectile height vs. time, area vs. length) can be identified by differencing a table of measurements.
 The method is more numerically stable than fitting a polynomial by least squares when the data points are equally spaced, because it avoids solving a Vandermonde system.